hibikir/engineering-blog/_posts/2015-05-16-implicit-conversions.md

     anInt.isEmpty
     something.isEmpty

-Only List has an isEmpty method, but the implicit conversion makes the other two work!
-That's not what we wanted with our implicit conversion, but there it is.
-Add a few more implicits like that to the same scope, and suddenly you might as well be working in a language without types: The compiler stops being useful.
+List and Option define `isEmpty`.
+If you think you have a List, but you really have an Octopus, the compiler will use your view, give you an Option[Octopus], and isEmpty will compile!
+That's not what we wanted when we defined our view, but there it is.
+Add a few more implicits like that to the same scope, and suddenly you might as well be working in a language without types: the compiler stops being useful.

-If we want to use this kind of implicit conversion responsibly, we have to add the implicits very carefully, just for the code than needs them
+To use this view responsibly,  add it to the scope very carefully, just for the code than needs it:

     object AutoOption {
       implicit def optionify[T](t:T):Option[T] = Option(t)